ethanjli/ublue-forklift-sysext-demo/README.md

   `ls /usr/share/nvim/runtime/doc`; instead, you can find them by running `ls /usr/local/neovim/usr/share/nvim/runtime/doc`.
-And if you run `readelf -a /usr/local/neovim/usr/bin/nvim | grep -i musl`, you can see that `nvim` was compiled for use with musl rather than glibc.
+And if you run `readelf -a /usr/local/neovim/usr/bin/nvim | grep -i musl`, you can see that `nvim` was compiled for dynamic library loading with musl rather than glibc.
 - If you open the Ptyxis terminal settings (assuming you're using the Bluefin-based OS image provided by this repo) and open the window to set a custom font, you will see the "JetBrains Mono" fonts appear in the font selection window.